itsthejoker/itsthejoker.github.io/content/posts/spiderweb-the-tiny-web-framework.md

 - HTTP redirects
 - basic middleware for handling requests and responses

 I named my little pet project [**Spiderweb**][spiderweb] (a web framework just large enough for a spider), and I sent it off to some friends to get feedback on what I was doing well and what wasn't going well.
-Out of that feedback, I got two feature requests ([Django-style route declaration][dsrd] and [form validation with Pydantic][pydantic]), so I got  figured out and kept building.
+Out of that feedback, I got two feature requests ([Django-style route declaration][dsrd] and [form validation with Pydantic][pydantic]), so I got that figured out and kept building.
 Though I'd been putting it off, there was a specific thing that I wanted to make sure I had: [gunicorn support][gunicorn].
 Gunicorn is the standard runner for production software for pretty much every project I've ever worked on ([shoutouts to uWSGI though][uwsgi]), so ensuring that my baby framework could interact with it was paramount.

 Gunicorn uses a system called [WSGI][wsgi] (Web Server Gateway Interface) to communicate, so I launched into getting my little framework to speak it.
 And after poking at it for a while, I had a horrifying realization: there is no way to directly translate `SimpleHTTPServer` to WSGI.